So I have this bathroom.

 So the bathroom sat like this for another two years even after adding that mirror.

-Whoa whoa whoa….didn’t want to go too fast you know.
+Whoa whoa whoa….don’t want to go too fast you know.

 So this summer I said, enough!
 We are making this bathroom our own after seven years!